skunkwolf/armory/README.md

 If parameters are not provided, the script uses the following default values:

-- Common Name: "Default Common Name"
+- Common Name: "skunkwolf-service"
-- Output Name: "service"
+- Output Name: "skunkwolf-service"
-- Organizational Unit: "Default Organizational Unit"
+- Organizational Unit: "skunkwolf"

 #### Steps Performed by the Script: